Law and Development Training Programme

 Contact email@example.com for your A4ID partner discount code or if you prefer being invoiced than paying online.

 This Programme is designed as a full course.
 However, you may attend individual modules.
-To register for one or several modules of the 2018 Programme, please contact email@example.com, specifying your name, organisation and which module(s) you would like to register for.
+To register for one or several modules of the 2018 Programme, you can book by credit card at Eventbrite.
+Alternatively, please contact firstname.lastname@example.org, specifying your name, organisation and which module(s) you would like to register for and we will send you an invoice.

 Content and dates: